CodeQL library for Python¶

 select t.getFinalbody()

-➤ See this in the query console on LGTM.com.
-Many projects include examples of this pattern.
+Many codebases include examples of this pattern.

 2. Finding except